Destiny1984/XCI-Cutter/README.md

 As a safetymeasure, the original file actually won't be touched.
 Everything gets copied to an output file.

-# Edit
+Thanks to contributor:
-In this version I added a recursive folder search under batch processing
+Recursive folder search under batch processing added by getraid.